Heat Pump vs. Air Conditioner: Which One is Right for Cooling Your Home

 How to achieve maximum efficiency with your heat pump

-In many areas, heat pumps can be used with geothermal systems, and the heating source is better for the environment because it is not burning fossil fuels and, instead, uses the Earth’s native temperature to heat and cool.
-This is a fantastic alternative for specific northern climates, but additional land must be available in order to install the required piping for a geothermal system.
+In many areas, heat pumps can be used with geothermal systems, and the heating source is better for the environment since it is not burning fossil fuels and, instead, uses the Earth’s native temperature to heat and cool.
+This is a fantastic alternative for certain northern climates, but additional land must be available in order to install the required piping for a geothermal system.

-Just what you needed – one more thing to think about when it comes to your home comfort; but, remember, it’s important to consider the pros and cons of each heating and cooling system so you don’t end up installing a system that turns off when extreme temperatures hit, or investing in multiple systems when one would suffice.
+We know, we know – you didn’t need another thing to think about when it comes to home comfort; but, remember, it’s important to consider the pros and cons of each heating and cooling system so you don’t end up installing a system that turns off when extreme temperatures hit, or investing in two systems when one would suffice.

-a free in-home quote.
-We are here to answer any and all of your questions to ensure you make the right decision for your home.
+If you still aren’t convinced which system is best for your home, call Wesley Wood Service Experts to schedule a free in-home quote.
+We are here to answer any and all of your questions to ensure you make the right choice for your home.